twilight-rs/twilight/twilight-gateway/README.md

 it's used to receive deserialized gateway event payloads or raw Websocket messages, useful for load balancing and microservices.

-Using the `stream` module, shards can be easily managed in groups.

 ## Features

 * `simd-json`: use [`simd-json`] instead of [`serde_json`] for deserializing